microsoftarchive/Learn-LTI/docs/TROUBLESHOOTING.md

 If you need help configuring your Bitnami HTTPS Configuration see the following [configure HTTPS certificates](https://docs.bitnami.com/aws/how-to/understand-bncert/)

+If you still receive this error after these changes check *Failures (Exceptions) in App Insights* and if you see a 401 error see Solution: *Error Unauthorized 401 when using Moodle*

 ## Moodle: Users not active - Not Current

 All users need to be Active on a course if you see Not Current next to the status.